ReubenNarad/TSP_interp/README.md

 To add more visualizations to this README, copy them to the `images/` directory and link them here.

 </details>

-## Results and Findings

-This research is ongoing, but preliminary results suggest that:

-1. The transformer-based policy can learn effective strategies for solving TSP instances
-2. The sparse autoencoder successfully extracts interpretable features from the policy's internal representations
-3. Many of these features correspond to meaningful spatial patterns relevant to solving TSP

-## Future Work

-Potential directions for future development:

-1. Add support for more TSP variants (e.g., Capacitated Vehicle Routing Problem)
-2. Create a web interface for interactive exploration of learned features
-3. Implement automated testing
-4. Add parallel processing support for faster training and analysis

 ## License